jswoods/humio-docker-cluster/README.md

 ```

 The "Humio server is now running!" line is the indication that it's done booting.
-You might see some warning lines referencing "relective access" – it's safe to
+You might see some warning lines referencing "reflective access" – it's safe to
 ignore those.
 At this point, you should be able to browse to http://0.0.0.0:8080
 and access the Humio install.
 Once there, click on your profile picture in the top
 right of the page and choose "Administration".
 This will take you to the view